+(4)

-We calculated the varying head losses based on different system pipe sizes using the head loss equations from the Fluids Functions MathCAD file in conjunction with tabulated minor head loss values for pipe system components.
+We calculated the varying head losses based on different system pipe sizes using the head loss equations from the Fluids Functions MathCAD file (Equation 5) in conjunction with tabulated minor head loss values for pipe system components.
 We estimated a total minor loss factor for each pipe size by summing these individual losses, and then added the calculated major losses for each pipe size as well.
-Values used for this analysis were all obtained from tables within Frank M. White’s textbook, Fluid Mechanics, 6th Edition and constants implemented are listed in the table below.